Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 Accommodations: Bocawina Rainforest Lodge Meals: D

 Upon arriving at the International Airport, connect for a scenic 20 minute flight to the coastal town of Dangriga (flight included) and then by road to Bocawina Rainforest Lodge in the foothills of the Maya Mountains.
-Tonight, we dine (dinner included) in the rainforest at the acclaimed Wild Fig restaurant.

 On some departures, you may be staying your first night in Dangriga at the Pelican Beach Resort if the Bocawina Rainforest Lodge is full.